samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

     </div>
     <div id="collapseFourB" class="collapse" data-parent="#accordion">
       <div class="card-body">
         Download the code and transfer it to your microbit by clicking on 'Connect', selecting your microbit device, and then clicking 'Flash'.
+        <br><br>
         If you've got any problems with this you can follow this guide to resolve them: <a href="https://python-editor-2-1-2.microbit.org/help.html?snippets=true" target="_blank">Link here</a>

         <br><br>